proudCobolWriter/lua-ez-delaunay/README.md

 end, true)
 ```

 *Note that this library only works with 2D coordinates, if you wish to apply this library in 3D, project your set of 2D coordinates onto an infinite 2D plane using stereographic coordinates, then run the triangulate function again.
-Once you have computed the results all you have to do is wrap the points from the infinite 2D plane back onto your 3D mesh.
-You would typically do this when working with spheres.[[1]](https://www.redblobgames.com/x/1842-delaunay-voronoi-sphere/)*
+Once you have computed the results all you have to do is wrap the points from the infinite 2D plane back onto your 3D mesh.* You would typically do this when working with spheres[[1]](https://www.redblobgames.com/x/1842-delaunay-voronoi-sphere/).

 ## [Benchmarking](/tests/StarterPlayerScripts/LocalScript)